alphagov/notifications-ruby-client/DOCUMENTATION.md

 client = Notifications::Client.new(api_key)
 ```

 To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __API integration__ page.
-You can find more information in the [API keys](/#api-keys) section of the documentation.
+You can find more information in the [API keys](/#api-keys) section of this documentation.

 # Send a message

-You can use GOV.UK Notify to send text messages, emails and letters.
+You can use GOV.UK Notify to send text messages, emails or letters.

 ## Send a text message